neo4j/neo4j-cdc-client/README.md

 ## Usage

-In order to use the client, create an instance of `org.neo4j.cdc.client.CDCClient` class, providing an instance of a driver instance, an optional polling interval to mimic streaming behaviour with under the hood polling, and optional list of selectors that you can specify what entities' changes you are interested.
+In order to use the client, create an instance of `org.neo4j.cdc.client.CDCClient` class, providing an instance of a driver, an optional polling interval to mimic streaming behaviour with under the hood polling, and an optional list of selectors that you can use to specify in which entity changes you are interested.

 A typical use case would be;